 This year we have updated the definitions used to calculate our total number of engagements related to human rights issues, resulting in a restatement of historical numbers.
 With the publication of our Engagement Blueprint and implementation of ActiveIQ1, we can more accurately define and capture engagements related to workers and supply chain issues.
-We have defined human rights-related engagements to encompass a number of our Engagement Blueprint sub-themes: overarching approach to human rights; workers; communities; investment in the workforce and; engagement and representation.
+We have defined human rightsrelated engagements to encompass a number of our Engagement Blueprint sub-themes: overarching approach to human rights; workers; communities; investment in the workforce and; engagement and representation.

 The development of dedicated human rights resources in our Engagement team and the wider Sustainable Investment team is a key driving factor of the increase in the number of human rights related engagements from 2021 to 2022.
 This has enabled us to perform more targeted human rights and modern slavery engagements, as well as to provide more support to our investment teams to perform their own engagements on these issues.
 The team developed internal resources such as engagement toolkits on human rights, designed to support our investment teams carrying out human rights engagements.
-In addition, the creation of ActiveIQ1, has allowed us to log and track engagements more effectively.
-This has facilitated setting specific engagement objectives and tracking a company's progress against these objectives.
+In addition, the creation of ActiveIQ1, has allowed us to log and track engagement bojectives and tracking a company's progress against these objectives.

-For more detail and previous year data, see Key Performance Indicators.
+O For more detail and previous year data, see Key Performance Indicators.